lnacquaroli/TMMOptics.jl/README.md

 ## Examples of useful plotting functions

 Included two types of plots so far are quite useful to visualize the type of structure being modeled.
+These are out of the main module as they can be customized by the user.

 #### nplot.jl (using PyPlot)